nginx/nginx/SECURITY.md

 ## Trusted Configurations and Misconfigurations

-In nginx, configuration files, modules, certificate/key pairs, nginx JavaScript, and local file content are considered trusted sources.
+In ngnix, configuration files, modules, certificate/key pairs, ngnix JavaScript, and local file content are considered trusted sources.
 Issues arising from loading or execution of these trusted components are not considered vulnerabilities.
 Operators are responsible for securing and maintaining the